abrahamohrenstein/resonant-memory-collapse/README.md

 For collaboration, open a GitHub Issue or contact Abraham Ohrenstein (add your email here).

-Let’s build AI and neuroscience that resonate.
+Let’s explore AI and neuroscience together!

 ### phi-coherence-engine/code/fibonacci_coherence.py